Deteriorating Vision Treated

 Low-intensity laser energy is applied to the area of CNV.
 The laser destroys the abnormal vessels where the light-sensitive dye is concentrated, sparing the overlying retina.

-The laser energy activates the drug concentrated in the abnormal blood vessels, causing them to close and stop growing.
+The laser energy activates the drug concentration in the abnormal blood vessels, causing them to close and stop growing.
 Using this low–intensity laser spares the overlying retina from damage.
 In some cases, your ophthalmologist may also inject a steroid into the treated eye.
 The steroid reduces inflammation and swelling.

 The injected drug accumulates in the abnormal blood vessels.